 Creating An Introductory Paragraph For An MLA Research Paper

 The introductory paragraph for an MLA research paper is perhaps one of the most challenging aspects to writing a first draft.
-No matter what the subject, the introduction always seems to give students trouble because they are unsure of how to write it and also because they are under the false impression that the introduction must be written first because it appears first in the paper.
+No matter what the subject, the introduction always seems to give students trouble because they are unsure of how to write a college term paper and also because they are under the false impression that the introduction must be written first because it appears first in the paper.
 This is far from true.
 In fact the introduction is best saved until last because it must properly introduce every part of your body paragraphs and until you have written each of your body paragraph, you do not necessarily know what information you have to summarize for the introduction.

 - When you are crafting the perfect introductory paragraph you want to think of it as one half of a frame which works in conjunction with the conclusion to tie together and support the body of your arguments.
 The introduction must grab the attention of the reader.
 In order to do this it should contain something which is all inspiring or startling like a quotation from an expert in the field or a startling statistic related to the subject matter.
 Things like this can really grab the attention of the reader who might otherwise ignore the information contained in your content.